 The scientists said: These bubbles indicate that most of the gas in the galaxy’s disks has been heated by the jet from the black hole and expelled to the outer regions.
 There are significant implications for the rejection of disk gas by the jet.

 The fate of this galaxy: estimates that all remaining gases will be pumped in the next 300 million years, until it recovers in some way.
 Because most of the gas in the disk has already been expelled, there is less gas available to create new stars, “he said.

-Using data from the ESA Herschel Space Observatory, astronomers confirmed estimates of Spitzer data at lower star formation rates in the central regions of Messier 106.
+Astronomers confirmed estimates of Spitzer data at lower star formation rates in the central regions of Messier 106.
 Herschel data was also used to independently estimate the amount of gas in the center of the galaxy.

 2020 will see an important invasion of Mars in the form of several spacecraft, including three astronauts, the head of the Red Planet.
 NASA will launch its Mars 2020 rover, which will roll back rock samples on a future mission and will feature a small detachable drone.